iceyman/Trinity-Core-DiscordBot/README.md

-# Project Status: Abandoned
-Note: This repository is no longer actively maintained or updated.

 Bot startup
 ----------------------------

-Info: This bot uses Discord ID and stores it into the SQL database acore_auth => account => reg_mail
+Info: This bot uses Discord ID and stores it into the SQL database auth => account => reg_mail

 This way it verifies if the user is trying to use his own account created using the bot